nallapuneniprudhvi/Farmer_Customer_Connect/README.md

 * Decided & started integrating the code with the other team

 ## Sprint 6:

 * Started Integration for the entire work done till now
 * Got some errors while integrating such as image display error
 * We have resolved image errors and we have integrated the product adding, editing and display page with signin and signout
 * While signing out we got TypeError
 * Decided to implement and move further with new user stories such as add to cart

+## Sprint 7:
+* Started working on errors while siginig out which araised during integration
+* Started implementing add to cart page and got some errors while integrating
+* Developed UI and resolved the bugs which are there earlier
+* Integrated the editprofile page to the entire work done but faced difficult while displaying orders as cards
+* Change in quantity is observed in each and every product while adding to cart
+* Resolved the bug which is there earlier and integrated the add to cart page with the entie work